 Optometrist: A doctor trained to examine, diagnose, treat, and manage some diseases and disorders of the eye.
 Like ophthalmologists, optometrists are trained to examine the internal and external structure of the eyes to detect diseases such as glaucoma, retinal diseases, and cataracts.
 Optometrists do not perform surgery and are not trained to care for and manage all diseases and disorders of the eyes.
 The optometrist is trained to diagnose and treat vision conditions like nearsightedness, farsightedness, astigmatism, and presbyopia.

 Peripheral vision: The region of sight where we see objects to the side, out of our direct line of vision.

 Photocoagulation: A surgical procedure in which a laser is used to stop bleeding blood vessels or to repair damaged tissue.
-Photocoagulation can also be used to help treat a tumor found in the eye.
+Photocoagulation is most often used to treat retinal conditions such as the complications of diabetes but can also be used to help treat a tumor found in the eye.

 Pinkeye: See conjunctivitis.